pursuit-curriculum/unit-front-end-web-development/npm-packages/readme.md

 npm run lol 'Oh hai!'
 ```

-For now, there is not a lot of utility in creating these commands since you are only running one file.
+For now, there is not a lot of utility in creating these commands since you are only running one function.
 However, understanding the concepts and syntax now will help you as things become more complex.

 ## Evaluating npm packages